 - Indecent exposure

-Any of these actions can result in serious consequences and may require a person to be registered as a sex offender.
-The specific penalties will depend mainly on the facts of the case.
+Any of these actions can result in serious consequences and may require a person to be registered as a sex offender upon conviction.
+The specific charges and penalties will depend mainly on the facts of the case.

 What Are the Degrees of Sexual Offenses in Omaha?